 The effects of progesterone can be seen in all parts of your body.
 This powerful hormone is responsible for so much!

 Progesterone can help increase your mood.
+Progesterone and mood go hand in hand.
 Progesterone acts as a natural antidepressant to lower anxiety, help with mood swings, and can even aid in relieving postpartum depression.

 Progesterone can relieve menopause symptoms.
 Many menopause symptoms are caused by an imbalance of estrogen and progesterone as hormones change over time.
 Measuring progesterone can help identify imbalances and therefore, help inform you to choose better treatment methods.